Essential Spare Boat Parts & Supplies

 No boat owner should take his or her vessel out without a few essential tools on board.
 Likewise, he or she should also carry some essential spare parts that could make the difference between simply being stalled or flat out getting stuck.
-Here are 10 essential spare parts and supplies every boat owner should carry onboard.
+Here are 10 essential spare marine parts and supplies every boat owner should have onboard.

 Fuses are prone to bowing, and when they do, the electrical circuits they were protecting become useless.
 Fuse blowout could happen to something minor like the onboard stereo system, or something major like an outboard motor.
 Always carry spare fuses on your boat, especially main engine fuses.

 2. Spark Plugs